chericito/mobohubb-docs/docs/Quick Start/onboarding/logging-into-mobohubb/new-user-first-steps.md

 # Create Forms and Checklists

 **Forms** and **checklists** help collect and track information.
 A form is a digital document that gathers data in a structured way, while a checklist is a detailed sequence of tasks or items to check off.
-This ensures tasks are completed correctly, reducing errors or omissions.
+This ensures tasks are completed correctly, reducing errors or omissions. **Find a complete guide to create and manage tasks in our[dedicated guide](https://mobohubb.readme.io/docs/forms#/).**

 1. **Add** a new form
    * **Click** the **“Add new”** button on the right side of the interface.\